shyamsn97/rlmkit/README.md

 | `ChildStep` | `child_events[]`, `all_done`, `exec_output` | Children were stepped |
 | `NoCodeBlock` | `text` | LLM forgot the ```repl``` block |

-`ChildStep.child_events` is recursive — if a child was itself supervising grandchildren, you get the full event tree. `exec_output` contains the resumed execution output after children complete.
+`ChildStep.child_events` is recursive — if a child was itself supervising grandchildren, you get the full event tree.

 ## Core API